planetschool/ocean-pi/README.md

 3) pip3 install board
 4) pip3 install smbus2
 5) pip3 install RPi.GPIO
+6) pip3 install paho-mqtt #starting to get into the network aspect of this project

 When setting up the Pi, ensure that SSH, I2C, and Serial are all enabled using "sudo raspi-config"